A Makers' Dinner: a blissful time for those in love with wine.

 LOUNGE FEATURE | Kisvin x RISONARE Yatsugatake

 The taste of wine is akin to love.
-The more you come to know someone, the deeper their charm becomes.
-Knowing the maker, experiencing their philosophy, walking the land where the grapes grew.
-When these experiences accumulate, the liquid in the glass begins to radiate a completely different brilliance— In March 2026, at the resort hotel "RISONARE Yatsugatake" in Yamanashi's Yatsugatake, a one-night-only winemaker's dinner was held in collaboration with the emerging winery "Kisvin Winery."
-What the 18 participants experienced was not merely "a night of fine dining," but a time to fall in love with the very story of wine.
+The more you know about someone, the deeper their charm becomes.
+Knowing the face of the producer, touching their philosophy, walking the land where the grapes grew with your own feet.
+When these experiences accumulate, the liquid in the glass begins to shine in a completely different way— In March 2026, at the resort hotel "RISONARE Yatsugatake" in Yatsugatake, Yamanashi, a one-night-only Makers' Dinner was held in collaboration with the up-and-coming winery "Kisvin Winery."
+What the 18 participants experienced was not just a "night of exquisite food," but a time to fall in love with the very story of wine.

 Text by Takashi Tsuchida

 The theme of the main dining room "OTTO SETTE" at RISONARE Yatsugatake, which was renovated in April 2024, is a wine cellar.
-The gravel-like floor, curtains adorned with grape leaves, and the view outside resembling a vineyard—all rendered with Hoshino Resorts' signature sophisticated tone, creating the ambiance of a wine theme park.
+The gravel-like floor, curtains adorned with grape leaves, and the view outside resembling a vineyard—all in Hoshino Resorts' signature sophisticated tone, creating the atmosphere of a wine theme park.

 General Manager Takahashi said in his opening remarks: